bb-Ricardo/check_redfish/README.md

 * On HPE systems the nic status is reported unreliable
 * On Lenovo Systems the commands **--mel** and **--sel** are not implemented due to issues with timeouts
+* On Dell Systems only the HealthRollUp for the storage controller will be reported.
+Disks and Volumes are currently not implemented

 ## Supported Systems
 This plugin is currently tested with following systems